- Home

 Departmental approach to the curriculum

 Innovation and Design at Rickmansworth School aims to inspire and motivate students through a demanding, stimulating, and innovative curriculum.
-It is a department of enthusiastic teachers with expertise in each of its GCSE subject areas, supported by a full time technician.
+It is a department of enthusiastic teachers with expertise in each of its GCSE subject areas, supported by a technician.
 Lessons are taught in purpose built design rooms with suitable state-of-the-art and well-equipped, specialist classrooms and workshops.

 Projects provide interest, and challenge and are relevant to modern life.
 Using creativity and imagination, students design and make products that solve real and relevant problems within various contexts, considering their own and others’ needs, wants and values.